 - Support for local businesses that encourage the switch to reusables

 - Support for regulations to limit the supply of single-use plastics and other common littered items

 Many local governments already engage with the Plastic Free July challenge in some way and have wonderful success stories to share.

-To find out more about Membership and how your council can get involved see our Information Kit or contact your local council to find out how they will be involved in Plastic Free July this year.
+To find out more about Membership and how your council can get involved see our Council Membership information page or contact your local council to find out how they will be involved in Plastic Free July this year.

 What does the Council Membership include?

 The Council Membership provides a comprehensive toolkit of resources, including content and digital assets that are tailored specifically to Councils and their important roles as a conduit to residents, businesses and schools in their area.

 Plastic Free July Council Membership provides a “One-stop-shop” for both waste educators and communications specialists to plan and implement a programme for Plastic Free July, utilising established and effective behaviour change principles.
 Importantly, it also provides a community of peers from Councils around Australia to share experiences and ideas, and ask questions.